Arif Mardin: Death

 Mardin died at his home in New York on June 25, 2006, following a lengthy battle with pancreatic cancer.
 His remains were brought to Turkey and were interred at Karacaahmet Cemetery in Üsküdar district of Istanbul on July 5, 2006.
 Bee Gees' soloist Robin Gibb and his wife Dwina attended the funeral service, among other prominent people.

 Ahmet Necdet Sezer, the Turkish president, said in a statement: “I was deeply saddened by the death of Arif Mardin, who is considered to be one of the most important music producers of the 20th century.
 He will always be respectfully remembered as a person who made our nation proud.”

-Ahmet Ertegun, Founder of Atlantic Records and former chairman of The American Turkish Society remarked "Arif Mardin has been one of the most prolific board members of The American Turkish Society and a great friend.
+Ahmet Ertegün, Founder of Atlantic Records and former chairman of The American Turkish Society remarked "Arif Mardin has been one of the most prolific board members of The American Turkish Society and a great friend.
 We are deeply grateful for his service."

 A memorial tribute to Mardin was held at Alice Tully Hall in New York City on March 6, 2007.